-The OFA entered information from the petitioner's membership list, membership files, ancestor files, progenitor files, census excerpts, genealogical reports, and the JBA genealogical FTM database into the same combined FTM genealogical database that the Department used for the PF.
+The OFA entered information from the petitioner's membership list, membership files, ancestor files, census excerpts, genealogical reports, and the JBB genealogical FTM database into the same combined FTM genealogical database that the Department used for the PF.
 The OFA added new members to the genealogical database and connected to their parents and siblings.

-The OFA annotated its previously created fact fields, such as "parentage verified" and "verified to SJC Indian," with information derived from the documents in the record.
-The OFA created additional fact fields such as "JBA 2009ml" for the members listed on the petitioner's current membership list.
+The OFA annotated its previously created fact fields, such as "parentage verified" and "verified to SJC Indian," with information derived from the new documents in the record.
+The OFA created additional fact fields such as "JBBml2009" for the members listed on the petitioner's current membership list.

-The number of JBA members claiming and demonstrating descent from each claimed SJC Indian ancestor is provided in FD Appendix I. Descendants of several of the listed historical SJC Indians married individuals descending from other historical SJC Indians; thus, the sum of the number of members claiming descent from all of the claimed SJC Indians totals more than the number of members in the JBA petitioner.
-The number of JBA members who claim descent from more than one historical SJC Indian are shown for each historical SJC Indian in the table,
+The number of JBB members claiming and demonstrating descent from each claimed SJC Indian ancestor is provided in FD Appendix I. Descendants of several of the listed historical SJC Indians married individuals descending from other historical SJC Indians; thus, the sum of the number of members claiming descent from all of the claimed SJC Indians totals more than the number of members in the JBB petitioner.
+The number of JBB members who claim descent from more than one historical SJC Indian is shown for each historical SJC Indian in the table.

-In summary, based on the evidence in the record, all of the JBA petitioner's 1,940 members claim descent from individuals who were part of the historical Indian tribe at SJC Mission as it existed between 1776 and 1834.
-However, this FD finds that only 61 percent (1,182 of 1,940) of current JBA members demonstrated descent from one of the Indians of the historical SJC Indian tribe (see FD Appendix II).
-This low percentage of members documenting descent from a historical SJC Indian is the consequence of three factors: 92
+In summary, based on the evidence in the record, this FD finds that 86 percent of the JBB petitioner's 455 members claim descent from individuals who were part of the historical Indian tribe at SJC Mission as it existed between 1776 and 1834.
+However, this FD finds that only 53 percent (241 of 455) of current JBB members demonstrated descent from one of the Indians of the historical SJC Indian tribe, although 86 percent (392 of 455) of the JBB petitioner's members claim such descent (see FD Appendix I).
+This low percentage of members documenting descent from a historical SJC Indian is the consequence of four factors:81